sohag-mbstu-ict/Backend_Developer_Assessment/README.md

         time.sleep(3)
 ```

-# Store the list of products in first bot of  postgresql datbase
+# Store the list in the Product (first bot) table of  postgresql datbase

 ```bash
     count_= Product.objects.all().count()